particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 A JSON object with key / value pairs specifying custom headers.
 This can be useful for authorization codes or custom headers required by some services.

 The keys and values can contain variables.

+If sending Authorization headers you should always use a TLS/SSL encrypted (https) URL.

 ### Webhook responses